Switch Transformers: Scaling to Trillion Parameter Models with Simple and Efficient Sparsity: Switch Transformer

 \textbf{Smaller parameter initialization for stability}.
 Appropriate initialization is critical to successful training in deep learning and we especially observe this to be true for Switch Transformer.
-We initialize our weight matrices by drawing elements from a truncated normal distribution with mean $\mu=0$ and standard deviation $\sigma=\sqrt{s / n}$ where $s$ is a scale hyper-parameter and $n$ is the number of input units in the weight tensor (e.g. fan-in).
+We initialize our weight matrices by drawing elements from a truncated normal distribution with mean $\mu=0$ and standard deviation $\sigma=\sqrt{s / n}$ where $s$ is a scale hyper-parameter and $n$ is the number of input units in the weight tensor (e.g. fan-in).\footnote{Values greater than two standard deviations from the mean are resampled.}

 As an additional remedy to the instability, we recommend reducing the default Transformer initialization scale $s=1.0$ by a factor of 10.
 This both improves quality and reduces the likelihood of destabilized training in our experiments.
 Table \ref{tab: init} measures the improvement of the model quality and reduction of the variance early in training.